ClickHouse/adsb.exposed/README.md

 # ADS-B Massive Visualizer

 This website allows you to aggregate and visualize massive amounts of air traffic data.
 The data is hosted in a ClickHouse database and queried on the fly.
-You can tune the visualizations with custom SQL queries and drill-down from 40 billions down to individual data records.
+You can tune the visualizations with custom SQL queries and drill-down from 40 billion records down to individual data records.

 ## Examples